braydenmsue/GACTT/README.md

 This repository contains the final project for CMPT 353 course Summer 2024.
 The project involves exploratory data analysis, statistical testing, and the implementation of a machine learning classifier.
 The data used in the analysis was collected by YouTuber James Hoffman in an online livestream.
 By preprocessing and analysing the data, interesting insights about different demographics' coffee tastes were uncovered.

+By running the scripts, the figures in the output folder can be recreated.
+The analysis of the figures and results can be found in the final report (CMPT353_Project_Report.pdf).

 ## Contents
 ### Scripts